 After a while, OTC medications may not help you as much as they used to.
-If that happens and your allergies seem to be getting worse, it’s time to meet with a certified allergy specialist.
+If that happens and your allergies seem to be getting worse, the best solution on how to treat seasonal allergies is going with a certified allergy specialist.
 Contact us to meet with Dr. Matorin.

 When awareness, additional hygiene practices, and OTC medications don’t work, a good option is immunotherapy.

 Immunotherapy is a procedure that works to build up immunity to an allergen.
 Through small introductions of the allergen to your immune system, gradually, you can create a resistance to the allergen and reduce or eliminate symptoms.

 This treatment is customized to each individual patient.
 Beginning with two allergy skin tests, Dr. Matorin is able to determine the level of your allergy sensitivities.

 Many patients choose to perform their immunotherapy shots at home.
 But first, they must go through a detailed training and educational process to make sure the treatment is safe.
 This training process usually takes three office visits.

 Once you are comfortable giving yourself the shots, you will be given a custom vial for weekly injections, along with dosing protocols.
 Patients return every 10 to 11 weeks for new custom vials to continue immunotherapy.

 Patients who are not comfortable giving themselves the shots are able to come into the office weekly to receive their immunotherapy treatment.